Close Menu

 The Whitworth Literacy Center is a training site for graduate and undergraduate students who are earning endorsements in special education or reading instruction or a degree in applied behavior analysis through Whitworth University.

-Elementary Programs
+Elementary Program

-• who have academic goals on their IEPs
+• Have academic goals on their IEPs

-• or who are at risk of academic failure.
+• Are at risk of academic failure

-Tutoring is based on direct instruction methods and curriculum includes Language for Learning, Corrective Reading, Reading Mastery, Reasoning and Writing, Spelling Mastery, Corrective Math, and Connecting Math Concepts.
+Tutoring is based on direct instruction methods and curriculum includes Language for Learning, Corrective Reading, Reading Mastery, Reasoning and Writing, Spelling Mastery, Corrective Math and Connecting Math Concepts.

 Academic Year